-As the UK experiences some of the hottest days it has ever seen we have been finding out where people regard as some of the UK’s best beaches.
+As the UK experiences some of the hottest days it has ever seen we have been finding out where people regard as some of the UK’s best beaches for families.

 We have lots of personal favourites at Mini Travellers, including our local beach West Kirby Beach, but here are a round up of some others.